michelezanolin/pdf-extractor/README.md

 # pdf-extractor
-Java application (maven project) to extract images and text from pdf.
+java application (maven project) to extract images and text from pdf.